IlSense98/Clock/README.md

 # Clock

 Clock is a Swift-based project that aims to replicate the functionality of Apple's native Clock application.
-The app includes features such as alarms, timers, stopwatches with lap functionality, and world clock capabilities.
+The app includes features such as alarms, timer and stopwatches with lap functionality.
 This is my first project in Swift.

 ## Features